 The U.S. employer requests a permanent labor certification by completing an Application for Permanent Employment Certification (“ETA Form 9089”).

-This application describes the job duties, educational requirements, training, experience, and other special capabilities that the alien must possess to do the work, and a statement of the prospective alien’s qualifications.
+This application describes the job duties, educational requirements, training, experience, and other special capabilities that the foreign national must possess to do the work, and a statement of the prospective foreign national’s qualifications.

 Applications that are submitted by mail must contain the original signature of the employer, alien, and preparer (if applicable) when they are received by the processing center.

-Applications filed electronically must, upon receipt of the permanent labor certification issued by ETA, be signed immediately by the employer, alien, and preparer (if applicable) in order to be valid.
+Applications filed electronically must, upon receipt of the permanent labor certification issued by ETA, be signed immediately by the employer, foreign national employee, and preparer (if applicable) in order to be valid.

-Prior to filing ETA Form 9089, the U.S. employer must first request a prevailing wage determination from the State Workforce Agency (“SWA”) having jurisdiction over the proposed area of intended employment.
+Prior to filing ETA Form 9089, the U.S. employer must first request a prevailing wage determination using the FLAG system.

 The U.S. employer is then required to include the following prevailing wage information on the ETA Form 9089: